Eloi4ActiveMe/Eloi4ActiveMe/README.md

 ### Hello there 👋

-This account is a wall between my hobby and my work for [ActiveMe](https://www.activeme.be/) .
+This account is a wall between my hobby and my work for [ActiveMe](https://www.activeme.be/)

-The main goals of this account are:
-- have a wall between my open source code account @EloiStree and my work for ActiveMe.
-- provide support for developers working with my code during and after my partnership with ActiveMe.
-- provide an account I can share access with ActiveMe and give back full control when I will stop working with them.

 Most of the projects and code are going to be private.
 If you see a public repository on this account it means:
-- it has **no direct link** to a NDA
+- it has **no direct link** to a NDA (non disclosure agreement)
+- makes it public should not have impact on the clients
 - we agree with ActiveMe to keep it public for education purpose
-- all right go to ActiveMe so you can't use it for commercial purpose without contacting them

 📫 Contact me: https://eloistree.page.link/discord